5 Expert-Approved Benefits of Using a Rowing Machine

 2. 2.It may improve your posture.

 Proper posture on the rowing machine can lead to better posture off of it, too.
-In a 2021 study in Interdisciplinary Neurosurgery, researchers encouraged surgeons — who report high instances of musculoskeletal pain from unavoidable surgical postures — to use a rowing machine to improve their posture and alleviate muscle fatigue.
+In a 2021 study in Interdisciplinary Neurosurgery, researchers encouraged surgeons — who report high instances of musculoskeletal pain from performing surgeries — to use a rowing machine to improve their posture and prevent muscle fatigue in the operating room.

 To know if you’re sitting correctly, Bergenroth explains that you should pretend you’re wearing a pair of jeans with pockets on the back.
 You should hinge slightly at the hips (almost as if you are doing a traditional squat to get onto the seat) and place your butt toward the front of the seat, rotating at the hips so that your (hypothetical) pockets would be facing directly behind you.